 As a Quebec resident, you can apply for the solidarity tax credit when you file your provincial income tax return.
-The refundable tax credit is provided to low-income earners, which reduces a portion of the income tax owed.
+The refundable tax credit is provided to low-income earners.
 The amount of the credit is paid out over a 12 month period and depends on factors such as family income and the number of dependents.

 Since the changes have been made back in 2016, this credit offers 3 components; Housing, QST and those living in northern villages.
 Now you simply have to fill out Schedule D and you will then receive a monthly payment, starting July 1st of the fiscal year in question but is based on your previous year’s income taxes.
 You must be registered for direct deposit to receive your payments.

 Who is eligible for Solidarity Tax Credit?